-A vehicle which was measured in the previous programme (Vehicle Q) [Vermeulen et al. 2012b] showed high $NO_x$ emissions only over motorway use, see Figure 5.
+A vehicle which was measured in the previous programme (Vehicle Q) [Vermeulen et al. 2012b] showed high $NO_x$ emissions only over motorway use, see Figure 6.
 This is atypical for Euro V EEV approved engines and therefore the results were send to and discussed with the manufacturer.
 The manufacturer decided to investigate the tested vehicle.
 Additional tests reproduced by the manufacturer on the same vehicle and on a vehicle with the same engine type confirmed the observed emission behaviour.
 The manufacturer has investigated the problem to find a possible cause.
 According the manufacturer the cause was found in the software of the control of the engine and the aftertreatment.
 The manufacturer explained to have taken action to fix the problem by making an adaption of the production process of the given engine type by installing other software.

-Figure 5: CO2 specific NOx emission of vehicle Q with high emissions at high operating speeds representative for motorway driving.
+Figure 6: CO2 specific NOx emission of vehicle Q with high emissions at high operating speeds representative for motorway driving, which is atypical for Euro V trucks with an SCR catalyst.